What’s the real difference between Hard and Super Hard

 If from the start:

-- your first moves don’t meaningfully affect the obstacles,
+- your moves don’t affect key obstacles,

-- and each move simply burns,
+- and each move produces no real impact,

-then the Hard level hasn’t started correctly.
+then the level hasn’t opened properly.

 - you enter without starting bonuses,